Yangebup Lake: Overview

-Yangebup Lake's name is derived from the Nyungar word for the locally-growing bullrush (Typha domingensis), yanget.
+Yangebup Lake's name is derived from the Noongar word for the locally-growing bullrush (Typha domingensis), yanget.
 The lake and its name were first recorded by European settlers in 1841 while the suburb of Yangebup officially received its name in 1977.
-The same naming origins incidentally apply for Lake Yanchep and its eponymous suburb, Yanchep, located in the north of Perth.

 The area surrounding the lake historically served as camping, gathering and hunting grounds for the local Wadjuk people of the Noongar nation, who are estimated to have lived in the area for 40,000 years.
 The wetlands of Beeliar Regional Park were highly important to the local indigenous population as a source of both food and water.
 North Lake Road, which passes the lake to the north-east, follows what formerly was an important track connecting what is now the area of Fremantle with the land to the east.
-Yangebup Lake continues to be of mythological, historical and ceremonial importance to the local indigenous people and is a registered site of Aboriginal Cultural Significance.
+Yangebup Lake continues to be of mythological, historical and ceremonial importance to the local indigenous people and is a registered site of Aboriginal cultural significance.

 European settlement of the area commenced in the 1880s, when land grants were made to a number of settlers who proceeded to use the land for the grazing of sheep and cows, for poultry and pig farming and also for cropping.
 The wider area became known as the Jandakot Agricultural Area.
-Large scale farming was gradually abandoned in favor of market gardens because of the poor soil in the area, which required fertilising to be productive.
-When this also declined in the early 1920s, a short-lived tramway, the Baldivis Tramway, was built south of the lake to connect Jandakot railway station to the Peel Estate, part of a Group Settlement Scheme further south in what is now the City of Rockingham.
+Large scale farming was gradually abandoned in favour of market gardens because of the poor soil in the area, which required fertilising to be productive.
+When this also declined in the early 1920s, the short-lived Baldivis tramway was built south of the lake to connect Jandakot railway station to the Peel Estate, part of a Group Settlement Scheme further south in what is now the City of Rockingham.
 The tramway was dismantled again in 1925.